MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

 1. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.

-2. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files azuredeploy.json and azuredeploy.parameters.json into the Cloud Shell home directory.
+2. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files **azuredeploy.json** and **azuredeploy.parameters.json** into the Cloud Shell home directory from the **F:\Allfiles\Exercises\M02** folder.

 3. Deploy the following ARM templates to create the virtual network and subnets needed for this exercise: